Certification Testing

 Latest News

-• Smoke Control Certification RCW 19.27.720.1(b) now requires technicians who test and maintain smoke control systems to obtain specific certifications from the International Certification Board or other ANSI-approved program.
+- Smoke Control and Dampers Certification RCW 19.27.720.1(b) now requires technicians who test and maintain smoke control systems to obtain specific certifications from the International Certification Board or other ANSI-approved program (see options).
 Technicians are required to present qualifications consistent with RCW 19.27.720 1(b) when applying for new certification or renewing an existing certification of the SC-1 and SC-ITM types.
+Certification Options for Smoke Control and Dampers Technicians to Comply with RCW 19.27.720.

-• Pilot Phase: New Install and ITM Forms for smoke control and dampers, and kitchen hood suppression systems.
-Seattle together with the King County Fire Marshals’ Association is deploying Install/Acceptance Forms in TCE to be used when new fire protection systems are installed.
-These forms are optional but encouraged during our pilot roll out, which ends no sooner than July 1.
+- Pilot Phase: New Install and ITM forms for smoke control and dampers, and kitchen hood suppression systems.
+Seattle together with the King County Fire Marshals Association is deploying Install/Acceptance Forms in TCE to be used when new fire protection systems are installed.
+These forms are optional but encouraged during our pilot roll out, which ends on Jan.
+1, 2025.
 This is a good time to get experience using the forms before they become mandatory.

 A certification is required if you install, maintain, service or test fire and life safety systems in the city.
 Please refer to Administrative Rule 9.01 for the specific requirements.